samuraijane/http-archive-viewer/src/hars/readme.txt

-Place HAR files inside of this directory.
+After placing HAR files inside of this directory, replace the .har extension with .json.